Prodholly/emmanuel-adeloju.github.io/README.md

 ---

+## Selected Awards

+### 2025 Mary Lou Fulton Endowment Scholarship (MLFC Travel Award)
+- Awarded to support travel and presentation at a conference of choice

+### Graduate Support Award (2025)
+- Granted in recognition of remarkable dedication and invaluable contributions as a member of the ASU community

+---

 ## Selected Publications & Presentations

 **Adeloju, E.**, Jordan, M., & Meza-Torres, C. (2025, February 21). *Machine Learning for Validating Citizen Science Data: A Case Study with High School Students in Agri-Photovoltaics Project in the Sonoran Desert Region* [Conference presentation].
 The Doctoral Council at the Teachers College (TCDC) Conference, Tempe, AZ, United States.